shawnbernarddata/shawnbernarddata.github.io/README.md

 # Data Science/Engineering Portfolio

 Hello!
 I'm Shawn, a 26-year-old data scientist based in Brooklyn, NY.
 I’ve worked across supply chain analytics and advertising, primarily in healthcare.
-Originally planning for medical school, I discovered a passion for data in college and went on to earn my Master’s in Data Science.
+Originally planning for medical school, I discovered a passion for data in college and went on to earn my Master’s in Biostats & Data Science.
 Today, I focus on building models and uncovering insights that drive real impact.
 Outside of work, I enjoy exploring new places, playing basketball, hiking, and spending time with friends and family.

 ## [Resume](https://github.com/shawnbernarddata/shawnbernarddata.github.io/blob/main/assets/Shawn%20Bernard%20Resume.pdf)